Cats (2019 film): Critical response

-Lloyd Webber himself was critical of the film, calling it "ridiculous" in an interview with The Sunday Times, saying, "The problem with the film was that Tom Hooper decided that he didn't want anybody involved in it who was involved in the original show."
-He later revealed in an interview with The Daily Telegraph that "I wrote to the head of Universal and said, 'You've got a car crash on your hands unless you get a grip on this thing', a year before they made (it).
+Lloyd Webber was critical of the film, calling it "ridiculous" in an interview with The Sunday Times, saying: "The problem with the film was that Tom Hooper decided that he didn't want anybody involved in it who was involved in the original show."
+He later revealed in an interview with The Daily Telegraph: "I wrote to the head of Universal and said, 'You've got a car crash on your hands unless you get a grip on this thing', a year before they made (it).
 I didn't even get a reply."
 In a 2021 interview with Variety, Lloyd Webber claimed his negative reaction to the film had even directly inspired him to adopt a Havanese dog.